peeyushrao/peeyushrao.github.io/CWPP/kubernetes-fundamentals-day1.md

 For demonstration purposes, I have already created a virtual machine in AWS using Ubuntu.
 While Docker can run on Windows, most production environments run Docker and Kubernetes on Linux-based operating systems.

-So for the remainder of the session, we'll work with an Ubuntu virtual machine and start exploring Docker practically.
 ----------------------------------------------
 A container is a **lightweight, isolated process** created by a container runtime like Docker.
 It is not a virtual machine.